Cards hold off Mets 7-6 in 11 to move into playoff position

+NEW YORK (AP) — After more than 4 1/2 hours of back-and-forth baseball, the St. Louis Cardinals finally control their playoff fate again.

-NEW YORK (AP) — Edmundo Sosa hit the go-ahead single in a three-run 11th inning and the hard-charging St. Louis Cardinals climbed all the way back into playoff position Tuesday night with a wild 7-6 victory over the New York Mets.
+Edmundo Sosa hit the go-ahead single in a three-run 11th inning and the hard-charging Cardinals climbed all the way back into postseason position Tuesday night with a wild 7-6 victory over the New York Mets.

+“We’re looking out the windshield, not the rearview mirror,” manager Mike Shildt said.
+“We still need to go out and take care of business every night.”

-New York scored twice in the bottom of the 11th and had two runners on when Kwang Hyun Kim retired pinch-hitter Albert Almora Jr. on a grounder for his second career save, ending a back-and-forth game that took 4 hours, 34 minutes.
+New York scored twice in the bottom of the 11th and had two runners aboard when Kwang Hyun Kim retired pinch-hitter Albert Almora Jr. on a grounder for his second career save, at last putting an end to a mentally grueling game that took 4 hours, 34 minutes.

+“That was a whale of a baseball game,” Shildt said.
+“We just stayed with it.”

-Pinch-hitter Andrew Knizner added a two-run single in the top half to give the Cardinals needed breathing room as they shook off Javier Báez’s tying homer in the ninth.
+Pinch-hitter Andrew Knizner delivered a two-run single in the top half to give the Cardinals needed breathing room as they shook off Javier Báez’s tying homer in the ninth.

-Tyler O’Neill homered and drove in three runs for the Cardinals.
+Tyler O’Neill homered and drove in three runs for the streaking Cardinals.
 They’ve won four straight and six of seven to vault into the second NL wild-card slot by a half-game over Cincinnati, which lost 6-5 in Pittsburgh.

+“Everybody was used that was available,” Shildt said.
+“When you get in a game like tonight, it just turns into guts.”

 It’s the first time the Cardinals have held a postseason spot since they clung to a slim lead in the NL Central on May 30.
-They began Tuesday night tied in the wild-card standings with San Diego, which started later in San Francisco.

 Demoted closer Alex Reyes (8-8) got Francisco Lindor to ground into an inning-ending double play with runners at the corners in the 10th, firing up the Cardinals.
+First baseman Paul Goldschmidt stepped on the bag and threw home, trapping Kevin Pillar in a rundown.

+“The players are really sincere about being good in all areas,” he added.
+“It was on display tonight.”

-Then they got three singles in the 11th off rookie Jake Reed (0-1), just activated from the injured list.
+Then the Cardinals got three singles in the 11th off rookie Jake Reed (0-1), just activated from the injured list.

 O’Neill put St. Louis ahead 4-3 with a two-run homer in the eighth against Jeurys Familia, who was booed off the mound.